MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ## G

+### General ledger

+A general ledger (GL) is a central repository in an accounting system that contains all the financial transactions and balances of an organization.
+It's a fundamental part of the double-entry accounting system and serves as a record of the company's financial activities over time.
+The general ledger is organized into various accounts, each representing a different aspect of the organization's financial operations.
+In Dynamics 365 Finance, the general ledger is a module that contains all the setup, configuration, data, period closing tasks, reports, and so on that are related to the general ledger.

 ### Granularity attribute

 A granularity attribute is the unique combination of [dimension values](#forecast-dimensions) that represents the level of detail at which a [forecast](#forecast) is generated.

+### HIPAA (Health Insurance Portability and Accountability Act)

+HIPAA is a U.S. federal law that establishes data privacy and security requirements for protected health information (PHI) and governs healthcare providers' and organizations' compliance.

 ## I